Prepare your generator for tornado season with maintenance and fuel checklist

 How to Store Fuel Safely for Tornado Season

-Here’s the math: a 3,800-watt generator at half load burns roughly 0.75 gallons per hour.
-Running it 12 hours per day (staggering loads, shutting down overnight) uses 9 gallons per day.
-Three days requires 27 gallons.
-Storing 30 gallons in six 5-gallon cans provides a comfortable buffer.
+Here’s the math: a Champion 4750/3800W dual-fuel generator at 50% load burns roughly 0.34 GPH per manufacturer specs (14 hours on 4.7 gallons).
+Running it 12 hours per day uses about 4.1 gallons per day.
+Three days requires ~12 gallons.
+Storing 15-20 gallons in three or four 5-gallon cans gives a comfortable buffer for load spikes and higher-output generators.

 Gasoline vs. Propane in Tornado Context